urbas/Bud.Reactive/README.md

                                               Func<TSource, Option<TResult>> selector)
 ```

-The first overload discards from the original observable all options without values.
+The first method discards all options without values from the original observable.
 Options with values are not discarded.
-Their contained values are passed to the resulting observable.
+Their contained values are passed to the returned observable.

-The second overload first applies a selector function on each element of the original observable.
+The second method applies a selector function on each element of the original observable.
 The selector function returns an option.
 This option is discarded if it contains no value.
-Otherwise the element contained in it is passed on to the resulting observable.
+Otherwise the element contained in the option is passed on to the returned observable.